 If an application requires that different motors are run at different times (for example; in a bank of 6 fans, any number or configuration of fans might be selected to run at any particular time) then the sequence for changing the motor fan bank configuration would be as follows:

-- Disable the drive via the run / Enable signal, and allow the drive to ramp the motors down to standstill - Operate the Contactors to connect / disconnect the required motors to / from the drive - Re-Enable the drive run signal to restart the system
+- Disable the drive via the run / Enable signal, and allow the drive to ramp the motors down to standstill. - Disable the drive via the run / Enable signal, and allow the drive to ramp the motors down to standstill.